mattpavia/Triangle/README.md

 Using the triangle above: 5 + 9 + 6 + 7 = 27

-Write a program in a language of your choice to find the maximum total from top to bottom in triangle.txt, a text file containing a triangle with 100 rows.
+Find the maximum total from top to bottom in triangle.txt, a text file containing a triangle with 100 rows.

 Usage
 =====